yingzi1982/SLM/README.md

-Reading and processing of data from XL3 Sound Level Meter
+Reading and processing of data from NTI XL3 Sound Level Meter